PanayotCankov/PanayotCankov.github.io/nativescript-3.1.0-timeline/README.md

 It is pretty plain and boring compared to the previous and the android versions.
 Bundling packs all files in a single file reducing IO, and the uglification has much higher impact since JavaScriptCore on iOS does no JIT compilation.
 Subtracting the 500ms. debug.
 The bundle extraction happens again but it is fast, in the previous case it was slow because of the number of files.

 ## Sweet Awesomeness
 With fast times comes great responsibility.
-Now that your app starts under a second on iOS and somewhat acceptable two seconds on Android, how do we make the best impression for the transition from the SpringBoard to your app's content?
+Now that your app starts under a second on iOS and acceptable two seconds on Android, how do we make the best impression for the transition from the SpringBoard to your app's content?
 You can't put your app's slogan nor a fancy animation since there is simply not enough time for the user to consume it.

 ### Icons and Launch Screens
 Icons must morph gently into launch screens and the launch screens must morph gently into your app's content.
 Keep that in mind when designing you assets.